vidhirohira/Decora-Virtual-Interior-Designer/Kaleshi.md

 - React
 - Python

-#### Back-end
-- NodeJS
-- ExpressJS

-#### Database
-- MongoD

 #### Machine Learning
 - ML

 ## 📈Progress
-- 🔹 2D to 3D Floor Plan Conversion
+-  2D to 3D Floor Plan Conversion
   Create your custom 2D floor plan, and the platform will seamlessly convert it into a 3D model, offering a realistic view of your space.
-- 🔹 Personalized Interior Design
+-  Personalized Interior Design
   Enjoy complete freedom to choose and place furniture and decor items as per your preferences.
   Customize layouts to match your vision and style.
-- 🔹 Online Furniture Suggestions
+-  Online Furniture Suggestions
   Get access to a variety of furniture options scraped from online sources.
   Compare styles, prices, and features before making a choice.
-- 🔹 House Detail Form Filling
+-  House Detail Form Filling
   Input essential house details through a guided form to receive tailored design suggestions.
-- 🔹 Budget Estimation
+-  Budget Estimation
    Get an estimated budget for your house renovation or interior design based on your selected products and preferences.